Counting closed geodesics in strata: Intersection bounds between regular triangulations

 \section{Intersection bounds between regular triangulations}

-As before, let $\Qs$ be the stratum of quadratic differentials with of type $\sigma$.
-In this section, we establish some intersection bounds for regular triangulations associated to quadratic differentials that appear at the end points of a geodesic segment in $\Qs$.
+As before, let $\Qs$ be the stratum of quadratic differentials of type $\sigma$.
+In this section, we establish some intersection bounds for $(q, \tau)$--regular triangulations associated to a pair of quadratic differentials that appear at the end points of a geodesic segment in $\Qs$.

+Recall, from \remref{tau}, that there is an implicit assumption that the constant $\tau$ is large.
+That is, there is a uniform constant $\tau_0$ so that all statements in this section hold as long as $\tau \ge \tau_0$.
+In particular, the implied constant in our estimates do not get worst as $\tau$ gets larger.